 The Online DSW tuition rates are posted on the DSW program page.

 To qualify for the in-state tuition rate, admitted students must provide proof of New York State residency.
-See accepted student information page for details.
+Visit the accepted student information page for details.

 There are various types of financial assistance available to students.
 Below are some of the most common.